With or Without You: Release and chart performance

 The band's manager Paul McGuinness was resistant to U2 releasing "With or Without You" as a single, as he thought it was too sonically unusual for release.
 Gavin Friday, having helped the band complete the track, disagreed and thought it would be a "certain No. 1".
 The song was selected as the lead single from The Joshua Tree.
 United States radio stations were allowed to play the song at 11:30 a.m. on 4 March 1987, with strong warnings by Island Records against playing it earlier.
 The single was released on 16 March 1987, two weeks after the album was released.
 It was the group's first single to be widely issued on compact disc.
 Clayton referred to the song's nature as a challenge to radio, saying, "You don't expect it there [on radio].
 In church perhaps."

 "With or Without You" debuted at number 64 on the US Billboard Hot 100 chart, and on 16 May 1987, it topped the chart to become U2's first number-one single in the US, proving Friday's prediction true.
 The song spent three weeks atop the chart, and 18 weeks in total on the Hot 100.
 The song also topped Billboard's Album Rock Tracks chart, Canada's RPM Top 100, and the Irish Singles Chart.
 According to Billboard, the song was the group's breakthrough with American audiences.
 The single peaked at number four on the UK Singles Chart, spending 11 weeks in the top 75 of the chart.
 The single also peaked at number two on the Dutch MegaCharts Top 40.
-In 2009, the song re-entered the UK Singles Chart at number 43 on the week ending 31 May, based on download sales due to Shaun Smith's performance of the song in the semi-final of Britain's Got Talent.
+In 2009, the song re-entered the UK Singles Chart at number 43 on the week ending 31 May, based on download sales due to Shaun Smith's performance of the song in the series 3 semi-final of Britain's Got Talent.

 Two videos were shot in Dublin in February 1987 and were co-directed by Meiert Avis and Matt Mahurin.
 The first includes abstracts shots of dancer (and Edge's future wife) Morleigh Steinberg edited in between shots of the band playing the song.
 A second alternative version can be found in the Super Deluxe version of the album.
+On 15 March 2024, the song became the first U2 song to reach 1 billion streams on Spotify.